opdavies/oliverdavies.uk/source/_posts/2012-12-06-use-sass-and-compass-drupal-7-using-sassy.md

   - preprocessing
   - sass
 ---
+{% block excerpt %}
+I've recently started using [SASS](http://sass-lang.com) rather than LESS to do my CSS preprocessing - namely due to its integration with [Compass](http://compass-style.org) and it's built-in CSS3 mixins.
+Here are three modules that provide the ability to use SASS within Drupal.
+{% endblock %}

+{% block content %}
 I've recently started using [SASS](http://sass-lang.com) rather than LESS to do my CSS preprocessing - namely due to its integration with [Compass](http://compass-style.org) and it's built-in CSS3 mixins.
 There are three modules that provide the ability to use SASS within Drupal:

 * [Sassy](http://drupal.org/project/sassy "Sassy module on drupal.org")